yushiangfu/study-notes/c0-task-memory.md

       +----------------+                +----------------+
 ```

-The child task triggers execve() to load the target executable into memory without much surprise.
-When a user executes the a.out, the shell first fork into two identical tasks and the following logic differs for parent and child tasks.
-Once the kernel receives the execve() request, the child task switches to the newly generated mm structure and starts to install various mappings.

-1. [kernel] prepare the stack
-2. [kernel] map segments from a.out
-3. [kernel] map segments from the specified interpreter
-4. [kernel] install unique mappings (sigpage, vvar, and vdso)

 And deliver the control to the interpreter instead of our target executable.
 The linker is actually also an executable rather than a regular shared library.
 Linker helps to load other shared libraries specified by the a.out during compilation.